A major sticking point when beginning any content related activities often manifests in the following dilemma:

 2. Store integration

-Now it’s time to talk about the store integration process and issues for both solutions since it’s the second concern of developers and store owners.
+Now it’s time to talk about the store integration process and potential issues for both solutions since it’s the second main concern of developers and store owners.

-Like I previously said, Magento 2 blog extension not only might be installed quite easy but also integrates with your current store templates, which gives you a variety of additional opportunities:
+As we discussed above, the Magento 2 blog extension is not only quite easy to install, but also integrates with your current store templates, giving you a variety of additional opportunities:

 - blog articles can be displayed with related products;